jchelly/hdfstream-python/docs/source/datasets.rst

   print(dataset.attrs["attribute_name"])

-Remote datasets implement a few methods to provide limited compatibility with h5py.
+Remote datasets implement some of the same methods as a h5py.Dataset, so they can be used in place of a h5py.Dataset in some circumstances.
 See the :py:class:`hdfstream.RemoteDataset` API reference for details.